Marquette Sawyer Regional Airport: Upgrades

-The airport is undergoing significant renovation in 2023. $20 million in funds are being allocated toward the project which includes a new fire suppression system in an aircraft hangar, expansion of the terminal building, and new taxiway asphalt.
-The air traffic control tower will be upgraded in 2024, new aircraft parking spaces will be added, and there will be security upgrades to allow for larger commercial aircraft.
+In 2022, the airport received a $2.7 million grant from the U.S. Department of Transportation to repair hangars.
+The airport is undergoing significant renovation which began in 2023. $20 million in funds are being allocated toward the project which includes a new fire suppression system in an aircraft hangar, expansion of the terminal building, and new taxiway asphalt.
+The air traffic control tower was recently upgraded, along with additional aircraft parking spaces and security upgrades to allow for larger commercial aircraft.

 Terminal upgrades will include an upgraded entrance and facility expansion as well as new art installations.
 The FAA will fund part of the project and will include money from the federal CARES Act from the Covid-19 pandemic.
-The airport is collecting final funds in order to begin the project.

-The airport has renovated a hangar to support airline operations.

-A number of unusable buildings will be torn down as part of the project.
+Several buildings are being razed as part of the project.